j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 <br>

 ### 1.5.
 Create Separate Chrome Profiles for the User Accounts
-To make it easier to demo the three different personas (users) we recommend you set up 3 profiles in your browser<br>
+To make it easier to use the three different personas (users) we recommend you set up 3 profiles in your browser<br>
 <br>
 - To add a profile<br>
 * click on your profile picture at the far right of the screen next to the vertical 3 dots. <br>